 This crispy coconut crusted fish is a delicious way to incorporate more seafood into your week!
-The flounder fillets are breaded in coconut flakes and spices, baked until golden brown and served with a refreshing mango salsa!
+Fish fillets are breaded in breadcrumbs, coconut flakes and spices, baked until golden brown and served with a refreshing mango salsa.

 Coconut Crusted Fish

-The sweet and savory crust on the flounder fillets pair so well with the spicy mango salsa.
-The fish fillets are dipped in whisked eggs, then coated on both sides in a simple spiced coconut/breadcrumb mixture.
+The sweet and savory crust on the fish fillets pair so well with the spicy mango salsa.
+The fish is dipped in whisked eggs, coated on both sides in a simple spiced coconut/breadcrumb mixture, then baked until brown.

-You bake them until golden brown, and they come out so flavorful and crispy.
+I’ve used both flounder and cod for this recipe, and each time they come out so flavorful and crispy.
 My husband even said this was one of his favorite fish meals yet!

 Last week, we took a family trip to the Dominican Republic.
-We ate a ton of seafood, and a lot of the dishes we enjoyed were served with a coconut sauce and a fresh salsa on the side.
+We ate a ton of seafood, most of which were served with a coconut sauce and a fresh salsa on the side.

-This meal was 100% inspired by our trip, and tastes so delicious with a side of coconut rice or crispy plantains!
+This meal was 100% inspired by our trip, and has been on repeat ever since.
+It’s so delicious with a side of coconut rice or crispy plantains.
 It’s a simple weeknight meal to make, and a fun way to change up your usual cooking flavors.